 Borehole water from the University of Zimbabwe main campus was used in this study.
-For the purpose of controlling disease-producing organisms, the borehole water in this experiment was mixed with municipal chlorine treated water.
+For the purpose of disease-producing controlling organisms, borehole water in this experiment was sometimes mixed with municipal chlorine treated water.
 The water was then aged for 24 hours in 20-litre buckets with vigorous aeration in order to remove chlorine from the water.
 The water in the experimental aquariums was maintained with the same condition for the whole period.
-Water quality parameters namely turbidity and total suspended solids were measured using the Portable Data logging Spectrophotometer Hach DR / 2010.
+Water quality parameters namely turbidity and total suspended solids were measured using the Portable Data Spectrophotometer Hach DR / 2010.
 Conductivity, Dissolved Oxygen, pH, Salinity, and Total dissolved Solids were measured using handheld pH/ Oxygen/ Conductivity Meters equipped with a CellOx 325 Oxygen Sensor (WTW), A SenTix 20 probe (WTW) and a Conductivity sensor (WTW).
-Analysis was done on filtered samples to measure ammonia nitrogen, nitrate nitrogen (NO3-N) and orthophosphate phosphorus (PO4-P) according to Bartram and Ballance (1996).
+Analysis was done on filtered samples to measure ammonia nitrogen, nitrate nitrogen ( $NO_3$ -N) and orthophosphate phosphorus ( $PO_4$ -P) according to Bartram and Ballance (1996).

-Collection of fishery by-products, fishery by-catch and blood meal
+Collection of fishery by-products, fishery bycatch and blood meal